send2abhishek/social-media-api/README.md

 - supports mysql db.
 Configure your database and define connection strings in env file

 - After setting up environment file and node modules installation hit npm start
+- There is seed file which will setup the test data.
 - Server will start at port 5000 default.
 If you wish to alter this define PORT as key and assign value.
 - if you face any issue shoot me email- send2abhishek@live.com